Eugenie MukeshimanaTestimony by a survivor of the 1994 genocide against the Tutsi in Rwanda.

 Genocide is not something that happens overnight or without warning.
 Genocide requires organization and constitutes in fact a deliberate strategy and one that has been mostly carried out by governments or groups controlling the state apparatus.
 Understanding the way genocide occurs and learning to recognize signs that could lead to genocide are important in making sure that such horrors do not happen again.

-On 7 April 2004, the tenth anniversary of the Rwandan genocide, UN Secretary-General Kofi Annan outlined a five-point action plan for preventing genocide:
+On 7 April 2004, the tenth anniversary of the genocide against the Tutsi in Rwanda, UN Secretary-General Kofi Annan outlined a five-point action plan for preventing genocide:

 - Prevent armed conflict, which usually provides the context for genocide;